-We’ve complied a list of the best student checking accounts in 2017.
+We’ve compiled a list of the best student checking accounts in 2021.
 Options include online and traditional banks that pay bonuses, high interest rates, or both.

 The best student checking accounts often have desirable features, like no monthly fees, free checks, and low or no minimum balances.
 Completely free student checking accounts are a little difficult to come by, but many can be made free with a little effort.
 I often wish I could still qualify for free student accounts.
 After graduation or otherwise leaving the world of academics behind, you often find that you’ll need to pay fees or maintain a balance to maintain the same level of service from your bank.

-If you’re in need for accounts specifically for adults, check out our best online checking accounts reviews.
+If you’re in need of accounts specifically for adults, check out our best online checking accounts review.

 Best Student Checking Accounts

-Ally Interest Checking–While not specific for students, Ally Interest Checking is a fantastic option for students to consider.
-The best feature is that Ally has NO monthly maintenance fees.
-No rules to follow; just the peace of mind that you’ll never be charged a monthly fee for this product.
+While not specific for students, Ally Interest Checking is a fantastic option for students to consider.
+The best feature is that Ally has NO monthly maintenance fees, no rules to follow; just the peace of mind that you’ll never be charged a monthly fee for this product.
 They’ll also refund up to $10 per month from other bank’s ATM fees.
 They’re on the Allpoint ATM network so any of those ATM’s can be used fee free.
 Checks can be deposited remotely using your smartphone and money can be transferred person to person (fee free) using Popmoney.

 Remember, this is Ally Interest Checking.
 All balances less than a $15,000 minimum daily balance (MDB) will receive a 0.10% APY and all balances greater than a $15,000 MDB will receive a 0.60% APY.
 While the higher interest rate may be attractive, I have two reasons why it’s really not.
 First, it’s rare for a student to have more than $15,000 in a checking account and second, if they do, that money should be placed in a high yield savings account or CD.
 Current interest rates are more than double that of 0.60% … no sense in leaving the money in checking.

-Bank of America Core Checking–Despite another large network of bank locations, Bank of America wants to direct its student-customers towards “eBanking.”
-These accounts are designed to encourage staying out of bank branches and banking completely with ATMs, online, and mobile.
+Despite another large network of bank locations, Bank of America wants to direct its student-customers towards “eBanking.”
+These accounts are designed to encourage staying out of bank branches and instead using with ATMs, online banking, and mobile banking.
 With the account, students will receive a free debit card, online and mobile banking, a savings account with “Keep the Change,” a feature that automatically rounds your spending up to the nearest dollar and places the remainder into a savings account for you.

 The Bank of America Core Checking product is perfect for students.
 Any student under the age of 24 will get the monthly fee waived.
 If you’re older, then the $12 monthly fee can be waived in any of the following situations: